Mostafijemon24/event-tracker-pro/README.md

-# event-tracker-pro
+# Event Tracker Pro

-Advanced WordPress event tracking plugin with behavior-based logic.
+A development-stage WordPress plugin focused on tracking user behavior and events efficiently.